silvia-odwyer/flashback/README.md

 Flashback is a powerful image filtering web app that sends your photos back in time.

-Whether you're looking for chic 80s filters, electric cyberpunk filters, or want to add some 1920s glamour to your pics, Flashback has you covered.
+Whether you're looking for chic 80s filters, electric cyberpunk filters, or want to add some 1920s glamour to your pics, Flashback will help you do just that!

 Flashback contains 55 filters, with more on the way.